kleinjm/dotfiles/README.md

 ### Alfred
 - Use [this script](https://github.com/stuartcryan/custom-iterm-applescripts-for-alfred) to get Alfred <> iTerm2 integration
+- Settings are stored in and synced via dropbox.

 ### VIM
 - Followed [this guide](https://tbaggery.com/2011/08/08/effortless-ctags-with-git.html) to set up ctags using git hooks